quarky11/Bike_Rentals_Analysis/README.md

 ---

+## Steps to Set Up a Virtual Environment
+1. Open Command Prompt
+Open CMD by typing cmd in the search bar or pressing Win + R, then typing cmd, and hitting Enter.

+2. Navigate to Your Project Directory
+Use the cd command to navigate to your project directory:

+cmd
+cd path\to\your\project

+3. Create a Virtual Environment
+Run the following command to create a virtual environment:

+cmd
+python -m venv nameenv  #Replace env with your desired name for the virtual environment folder.

+4. Activate the Virtual Environment
+Activate the virtual environment with the following command:

+cmd
+env\Scripts\activate

+Once activated, the CMD prompt will show the virtual environment's name in parentheses, e.g., (env).

+---

+## Steps to install packages via requirement.txt

+1. ensure already activated the enviroment
+2. Run the following command to install all packages listed in the requirements.txt file:

+cmd
+pip install -r requirements.txt

+3. After installation, ensure the packages were installed correctly by listing the installed packages:

+cmd
+pip list

+---

 ## Dataset
 The analysis is based on two datasets:
 1. **Hourly Data**: Contains bike rental data recorded on an hourly basis.